 \section{Introduction}

 A challenge with common density functional approximations is the imbalance of accuracy between the energy functionals and the corresponding Kohn-Sham (KS) potentials, i.e. the functional derivatives of the energy density-functionals.
 Although the accuracy and quality of an energy density-functional is often quite good, the resulting KS potential is inferior \cite{adventures_bartlett,inconsistent,kieron_density_error}.
-The quest to come up with ever more accurate energy density-functionals to obtain moderate improvements on the KS potential may not be the best strategy (diminishing returns in the accuracy of the KS potential) and we explore different routes to improved accuracy of the calculation.
+The quest to derive ever more accurate energy density-functionals to obtain moderate improvements on the KS potential may not be the best strategy (it is vulnerable to diminishing returns in the accuracy of the KS potential).
+We explore different routes to improved accuracy for these calculations.

-A way we explored to improve the quality of the KS potential was to define appropriate potential-functionals of an energy difference, instead of density-functionals of the total energy, and to minimise the aforementioned energy difference rather than the total energy \cite{gidopoulos_ks,lfx,callow_gidopoulos,helgaker_teale}.
-The advantage of the approach is that the energy difference is bound from below, even in approximations from finite-order (second) perturbation theory; the latter can then be employed directly to derive accurate XC potentials without the risk of variational collapse \cite{gidopoulos_ks,callow_gidopoulos}.
+Previously, we explored the minimisation of potential functionals defined by an energy difference, instead of density fucntionals of the total energy, as a means of improving the quality of the KS potential \cite{gidopoulos_ks,lfx,callow_gidopoulos,helgaker_teale}.
+The advantage of this approach is that the energy difference is bound from below, even in approximations from finite-order (second) perturbation theory; the latter can then be employed directly to derive accurate exchange-correlation (xc) potentials without the risk of variational collapse \cite{gidopoulos_ks,callow_gidopoulos}.

 In this paper, we review briefly and expand on our work \cite{clda,clda_review,cdfa} to improve the performance of local and semi-local density-functional approximations (DFAs), by imposing physical constraints on the single-particle, local, effective (KS) potential, whose orbitals minimise the total energy functional.
-In Refs. \onlinecite{clda,clda_review,cdfa} we argued that these constraints improve the asymptotic behaviour and overall quality of the KS potential by removing the erroneous effects of self-interactions (SIs) from it.
+In Refs. \onlinecite{clda,clda_review,cdfa} we argued that these constraints improve the asymptotic behaviour and overall quality of the KS potential by removing the erroneous effects of self-interactions (SIs).
 As evidence, we demonstrated that, compared with the results from the unconstrained minimisation, the ionisation potentials (IPs) \footnote{Calculated as the negative of the HOMO eigenvalue.} of a large number of atoms, molecules, even anions, obtained from our constrained minimisation improved significantly, while the calculated total energies increased only minimally.

 In this work, we further show that with a judicious choice, the constraints imposed on the KS potential of local and semi-local DFAs enable their (constrained) exchange and correlation (xc) potential to exhibit exotic, non-analytic behaviour, expected only in more elaborate and computationally costly levels of theory, or from higher, heavenly rungs on Jacob's ladder of DFAs, as envisaged by John Perdew and co-workers \cite{jacob_ladder}.